cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - got basic movement workign for all joints using brachioplexus and keyboard
 - xbox mapping is the same for somethings in unity (pushing on joystick is mapped to change scene )

-**June 26**
+**June 26, 27**
 - last few days was just working on the packet sending to Unity nothing exciting
 - MYO currently not working with brachIOplexus
 *TODO*
 - Create new output devices section in brachIOplexus
-    - Connect
+    - Connect (DONE)
-    - Disconnect
+    - Disconnect (DONE)
-    - DOF check list
+    - DOF check list(DONE)
-    - TX Port
+    - TX Port (DONE)
-    - RX Port
+    - RX Port(DONE)
-    - IP Address
+    - IP Address (DONE)
-    - Select All
+    - Select All(DONE)
-    - Clear All
+    - Clear All (DONE)
 - Add functionality to above GUI elements
-    - Connect -> functions exactly the same as before
+    - Connect -> functions exactly the same as before (DONE)
-    - Disconnect -> send a "terminating" packet to unity to stop moving
+    - Disconnect -> send a "terminating" packet to unity to stop moving (DONE)
-    - DOF check list -> filters out what is being sent to Unity
+    - DOF check list -> filters out what is being sent to Unity (DONE but will need to be modified)
         - this will need to be constantly checked ? if this can be checked / unchecked while in use
-        - go to line 7478 (key workd BentoList_ItemCheck) for the open hand constraint
+        - go to line 7478 (key workd BentoList_ItemCheck) for the open hand constraint  (TALK TO RORY )
-        - go to line 4868 (BentoSelectAll_Click) to check everything
+        - go to line 4868 (BentoSelectAll_Click) to check everything (DONE)
-    - TX Port, RX Port, and IP Address -> parse thru the text to get the ports / addr vals
+    - TX Port, RX Port, and IP Address -> parse thru the text to get the ports / addr vals (DONE)
-    - Select All / Clear All -> obvious functionality
+    - Select All / Clear All -> obvious functionality (DONE)
 - Ensure GUI elements are properlly labelled and document here or in VIPER docs
-    - dont use generic / default names and try to be concise
+    - dont use generic / default names and try to be concise (DONE)
-    - Change picture maybe ? so it has white background
 - Create Tab for Unity Bento Arm
     - Restart Scene
     - Camera Positions
     - Choose specific scenes
 - Create Flowchart to show connection with Unity
+- Configure the "Shut down demos" button to detect the unity demo stuff
+- Time the thread execution [link](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.stopwatch?view=netframework-4.8)
 *QUESTIONS*
 - how is the DOF check list configured (probably with a profile)
     - can i create a profile for the virtual bento arm ?